 Sauvignon Co-Op Teams:

 Sauvignon Co-Op residents live together and all help to create, plan, and implement social and educational programs for their building communities.
-These various cooperative communities will be built around specific themes, i.e. Academics, Life Skills, Sustainability, and Mind-Body-Spirit.
+These various cooperative communities will be built around specific themes, i.e. Academic Success, Environmental Sustainability, Expressive Arts, Healthy Living, Leadership, and Life Skills.

 Click for additional Sauvignon Co-Op information.